 2015: Cecelia Faumuina Khaka - Malanga: The voice of positive dissonance.
 Master of Philosophy - Art and Design, AUT (with Dr Webley Ings and David Sinfield)

 2013: Eliza Puna - New Zealand born Cook Islands youth views towards positive mental wellbeing and suicide prevention.
 Master of Public Health, University of Auckland

 2013: Drollet Joseph - Culturally competent approaches in reducing obesity for Cook Islands people in New Zealand.
 Dissertation for Master of Arts, Pacific Studies, University of Auckland

 - Pacific studies

 2018: Ministerial Appointment to the Mental Health and Addiction Inquiry

 2017-current: Member of the New Zealand Rugby League NZ Wellbeing Committee

-2014-2017: Appointed to the Health Quality & Safety Commission’s New Zealand Suicide Mortality Review Committee
+2014-2017: Ministerial Appointment to the Health Quality & Safety Commission’s New Zealand Suicide Mortality Review Committee

 2014-current: Committee member of the Mental Health Foundation's Suicide Bereavement Advisory